Wickwar is our new N Gauge layout – small enough to be put up up for an evening. It has allowed our many new N gauge members to help build it.

 Heights in the area modeled vary by over 30 metres (= 8″ in N), so we chose an “open frame” baseboard for the scenic parts.
 To make it light we built them out of beams formed of extruded polystyrene (Styrofoam) with a thin ply layer glued on each side.
 We use MERG kits for the electrics to make trains move up automatically in the fiddle yards and operate the signals.
 Photographs we took at Wickwar have been used to create the backscene.
 The Faller car system runs buses and lorries along the front of the layout.

 Sodbury Vale exhibition in Yate on February 1st 2014 was its first outing, but only board 3 was anywhere near complete.
 More recently we have shown it in a more complete state at the Brewery’s open day, so it was inside a building on the layout!
-Its first exhibition in complete form was the Bristol MRE in May 2015 when it won the vote for “best in show”.
-As always there are still plenty of details for us to add and tweak.
+Since then it has appeared at half a dozen shows, winning the vote for “best in show” at two.
+It is now “complete” though we are still adding and improving details.

 Many buildings have lighting and 1/3 of the trains (including head and tail lamps) so we can operate in a night time mode for part of the time – there is even a bus with working headlights!